AnthonyBrown-CPU/Audio-Mixer-FPGA/README.md

 The audio mixing itself is done by the DE0-SoC-Nano development board, which supports the Cyclone V.
 This chip is a combination of both an FPGA and a ARM Cortex A9 processor.
-The FPGA is used for lower level tasks like audio mixing and gain control, while the processor is used for higher level tasks, such as running Linux, supporting a TCP/IP stack for transfering audio over the internet, and for controlling the state of the FPGA with commands sent by the C# GUI.
+The FPGA is used for lower level tasks such as audio mixing and gain control, while the processor is used for higher level tasks, such as running Linux, supporting a TCP/IP stack for transfering audio and accepting commands over the internet, and for controlling the state of the FPGA with commands sent by the C# GUI.

+The final design also includes an Espressif ESP32, supporting a Bluetooth stack.
+This Bluetooth interface would be used to recieve and transmit audio, as well as accept commands to the audio mixer from any device connected via Bluetooth over serial.

 ![Prototype Mixer Board](protoboard.jpg)

-A prototype audio mixing board was design and produced to test the core components of the audio mixer.
-The PCB shown above supports two 3.5mm audio input jacks, two 3.5mm audio output jacks, and a set of headers to connect the FPGA development board.
+A prototype audio mixing board was designed and produced to test the core components of the audio mixer.
+The PCB shown above supports two 3.5mm audio input jacks, two 3.5mm audio output jacks, and a set of headers to connect the FPGA development board, as well as provide debugging slots to connect an oscilloscope or digital logic analyzer.

 Unfortunately due to running out of time and budget, the final board was never manufactured.